 This easy, single loaf oatmeal bread recipe is easy enough for beginners to make and it tastes better than anything you can buy at the store.
 This is a great bread to make because it can be served at any meal, warm, cold, or toasted.
 It also makes a delicious french toast.

-- Brush egg white on loaf.
-Bake bread at 375 degrees F for 40 minutes or until the bread sounds hollow when the top is tapped.
-Remove bread from pan and let cool on rack.
+Bake bread in preheated oven for 40 minutes or until the bread sounds hollow when the top is tapped.
+Remove bread from pan and let cool on a rack.